PlaylistSubs/PlaylistSubs/README.md

 - 👋 Hi, I’m @PlaylistSubs
 - 👀 I’m interested in discovering new music and bringing small indie musicians more recognition.
-- 🌱 I’m currently learning how to get things done!
+- 🌱 I’m currently finding a way how to get my app idea done.
 - 💞️ I’m looking to collaborate on any indie music-related project.
 - 📫 How to reach me - On info@playlistsubs.com or on Twitter.